 - 3.13.1 Dual Meets.
 For dual meets, this zone shall be at least 10 feet from the mat and scorer's table. - 3.13.2 Tournaments.
 For tournaments, an 8-foot restricted zone shall be placed in any two corners of the mat.
+It is recommended when using matside video review that the corner of the mat directly to the right of matside table be the red corner, and the corner of the mat directly to the left of the mat-side table be the green corner.
 The 8 feet should be measured from the corner, along a line connecting the center to that corner.
 (See diagram in Rule 1.8.)

 A maximum of three team personnel will be permitted in the restricted area.
 If three team personnel are used, two must hold coaching credentials and one must be a properly credentialed medical person.
-A chair will be placed behind the coaches for a credentialed medical person.
-Unauthorized team personnel in the corner shall be penalized according to Rule 3.13.4.
+A chair will be placed behind the coaches for a credentialed medical

-- 3.13.3 Coaches and Medical Personnel.
-Coaches may leave this zone only to (1) approach the scorer's table to correct the score or time or to ask for an interpretation of score or time; (2) approach the scorer's table to question the referee's application of a rule; or (3) move toward the mat during a charged timeout or at the end of a match.
+- person.
+Unauthorized team personnel in the corner shall be penalized according to Rule 3.13.5. - 3.13.3 Coaches and Medical Personnel.
+Coaches may leave this zone only to (1) approach the scorer's table to correct the score or time or to ask for an interpretation of score or time; (2) approach the scorer's table to question the referee's application of a rule or request a video review; or (3) move toward the mat during a charged timeout or at the end of a match.
 (See Rule 3.12.)
-Medical personnel may leave the restricted zone only during an injury timeout. - 3.13.4 Failure to Comply.
-Failure to comply will be treated in the following manner: first violation-warning; second violation-warning; third violation-deduct one team point; fourth and subsequent violations-deduct two team points and remove individual(s) involved from the premises.
+Medical personnel may leave the restricted zone and move onto the mat only during an injury or blood timeout. - 3.13.4 Badgering Coach or Team Member.
+Badgering the referee by the coaching staff or any member of the team shall not be permitted.
+Failure to comply shall be considered control of mat area and shall be penalized according to Rule 3.13.5. - 3.13.5 Failure to Comply Control of Mat Area.
+Failure to comply will be treated in the following manner: first violation warning; second violation deduct one team point; third violation deduct two team points and remove individual(s) involved from the premises.
 These offenses are accumulated per institution throughout each dual meet and for the duration of multiple duals and tournaments, including dual-meet tournaments.
-Penalties for control of the mat area and for questioning the referee shall be cumulative and sequential.
+Penalties for control of the mat area shall be cumulative and sequential.
+(See Rule 7.7.7.)